Infrastructure

 Application API

 The API application layer includes all business logic and related functionality for authenticating users, performing the various searches against plant data, tracking orders and activity of individual and groups of users and retrieving index and imagery information about given documents and other plant resources.
 The application API is deployed as a service layer exposing several RESTful endpoints for the various functionality required.
-These endpoints are consumed by the Web appllication UI, as well as various other helper services for importing and exporting data, searching data, compiling and delivering analytics analytics and a host of other services.
+These endpoints are consumed by the Web application UI, as well as various other helper services for importing and exporting data, searching data, compiling and delivering analytics and a host of other services.
 Many of these API endpoints are also provided to customers and partners for integration into their own systems and services via our public Developer Api.

 Data Storage